NKorea calls for unity on anniversary of Kim Jong Il's death

 “Unless North Korea accepts offers for denuclearization talks with the U.S., it cannot stay away from powerful international sanctions.
 Without international cooperation, North Korea must continue to seal off its borders due to concerns about the spread of COVID-19.
 And this is a North Korean dilemma,” analyst Cheong Seong-Chang at the private Sejong Institute in South Korea said in a recent analysis piece.

-The North’s advancing nuclear arsenal is the core of Kim’s rule, and he’s called it “a powerful treasured sword” that ensures peace in the face of U.S. military threats.
+The North’s advancing nuclear arsenal is the core of Kim’s rule, and he’s called it “a powerful treasured sword” that thwarts potential U.S. aggressions.

 During his 10-year rule, North Korea has performed 62 rounds of ballistic missile tests, which are banned by multiple U.N.
 Security Council resolutions, according to Seoul’s Unification Ministry.
 The number is compared to an estimated nine rounds of tests during Kim Il Sung’s 46-year rule and 22 rounds during Kim Jong Il’s 17-year rule.
 Four of the North’s six nuclear tests and its three intercontinental ballistic missile launches all occurred under Kim Jong Un’s rule.